shuao-chen/shuao-chen.github.io/_posts/2026-03-27-determinant-vs-pseudo-determinant.md

 \det(A)\det(B)=\det(AB).
 \end{align}
 $$
+$\blacksquare$

-For clarity, the argument can be summarized as
+For clarity, the above argument can be summarized as follows:
 $$
 \begin{align}
 \det(A)\det(B)